UninformedPleb/adore/README.md

 that exposes the base-level Database methods CreateQuery and CreateStoredProcedure.
-If you don't need the structure outlined above, or if you just don't want it, here's how to use ADORE with all of the same object-mapping facilities, minus the overhead of enforcing a readable and concise code structure.
+If you don't need the structure outlined above, or if you just don't want it, here's how to use ADORE with all of the same object-mapping facilities, minus the overhead of enforcing any particular code structure.

 We can do the same thing as before, but without DI, without database, schema, and table classes, and without any pre-defined structure.
 All you need is a provider factory, a connection string, and work to do!

-But this example still uses a table class:
+This example shows that you can still use a table class (or any POCO):

 ```C#
 public class FooThingy(ConnectionLoader cl)